Gabby Petito case: 911 call of alleged abuse released

 Latest News

-- Gabby Petito case: 911 call of alleged abuse released, search continues for Brian Laundrie
+- CDC: Salmonella outbreak from unidentified food source sickens people in 25 states

-- ‘No masks allowed’: Parents of at-risk baby asked to leave restaurant for not removing masks
+- Gabby Petito case: Search for Brian Laundrie continues in Florida reserve after autopsy

-- Johnson & Johnson says booster dose of its COVID vaccine prompts strong response
+- Watch: Toddler gets head stuck in railing, police use battering ram to free her